Kalasa: Religious and tourist places

+Culture and Tradition

+Due to the proximity of Kalasa to the coastal districts, cultural appropriation has taken place.
+Many cultures, including Deity worship, Bhutakola, Yakshagana, and coastal arts have been part of the native culture.
+Along with this, the use of Tulu language is also prevalent.

 Transport

-Kalasa lies amidst Malenadu at a distance of 119 km from Mangalore, 310 km from Bengaluru and 85 km from district headquarters Chikkamagaluru.
+Kalasa lies amidst Malenadu at a distance of 119 km from Mangalore, 310 km from Bengaluru and 85 km from district headquarters Chikmagalur.
 Horanadu is at a distance of 9 km and Kudremukha National park is at a distance of 23 km from Kalasa.Kalasa can be reached by KSRTC and private buses.
-Nearest railway station is Chikkamagaluru railway station.
+Nearest railway station is Chikmagalur railway station.
 The nearest airport is Mangalore International Airport previously known as Bajpe airport situated in Mangalore.